-Dismissing a protected employee who strikes, or takes part in other activities relating to industrial strike action such as an overtime ban, will be grounds for an automatic unfair dismissal claim.
+Dismissing a 'protected' employee for taking part in industrial action and strikes (e.g. an overtime ban) would be grounds for an automatic unfair dismissal claim.

-Workers taking part in lawful strikes receive protection for the first eight weeks while procedural steps are undertaken to resolve the dispute.
+All workers who take part in lawful strikes will receive protection for the first eight (8) weeks.
+As a rule, this is a period when procedural steps are undertaken to try and resolve the dispute.

-The employee's protected period is extended if your employer does not take reasonable steps to solve the industrial walkout.
+Employee protected period would usually get extended beyond eight weeks.
+It happens most if the employer does not take reasonable steps to solve the industrial walkout.

-A recognised trade union may serve notice for their members to join their call for a strike.
-This movement happens most often when a dispute cannot be solved through reasonable negotiations.
+A recognised trade union can serve notice for their members to join their call for strike action.
+This movement happens most often if a workplace dispute does not get resolved through reasonable negotiations.

 If a trade union calls for industrial action, it must involve the majority of all union members with entitlement to vote.
 They must organise the voting process through an official ballot.
 This type of ballot must be a 'properly' organised postal vote.